Auto-Invest: Which Are My Top P2P Sites

 This account operates exactly the same way as the QAA account but requires a 30-day withdrawal notice.
 There are no withdrawal fees.
 Since your money is tied up for 30 days, you will be rewarded with a bump in interest returns versus the QAA.
 The 30DAA account is also made up of secured business loans and is covered by a provision fund.
 The ability to exit is based on demand and supply.

-The Property Secured Investment Account (PSIA) – £1 min, target annual return rate in the 5.5% range
+The Property Secured Investment Account (PSIA) – £1 min

-Assetz Capital’s newest account offers loans to businesses where property is one of the securities.
+This account offers loans to businesses where property is one of the assets which secures the loans.
 No withdrawal notice is needed if you decide you need your funds**.
 Exiting your investment is free but based on there being other lenders to purchase your loans.
 The PSIA is covered by a provision fund.

-The Great British Business Account (GBBA) – £1 min, target annual return rate in the 7% range
+The Great British Business Account (GBBA) – £1 min

-The GBBA contains British business loans secured by properties.
+The GBBA contains British business loans secured by properties and other assets.
 No withdrawal notice is needed if you decide you need your funds**.
-Exit is free and is based on there being other lenders to purchase your loans.
+Exit is free but based on there being other lenders to purchase your loans.
 The GBBA is covered by a provision fund.

-#2 Top P2P Sites: Lending Works – Low Risk / ISA Available – Read The Full Review
+#2 Top P2P Sites: Lending Works – Lower Risk / ISA Available – Read The Full Review

 Lending Works has strict lending criteria and only considers the highest quality borrowers.